 During the observatory phase students should engage in observations only.
 Students should document the new patients seen during their time in the clinic.
-ARRT competency completion is not allowed except for the general patient care procedures section of the 2017 Radiation Therapy Competency Requirements.
-Under no circumstances should a student engage in competency evaluation of any other ARRT requirement during this time.
-All students will adhere strictly to this rule as adequate theory has not been provided to support competency participation.
+ARRT competency completion is not allowed except for the general patient care procedures section of the 2022 Radiation Therapy Competency Requirements.
+Under no circumstances should a student engage in competency evaluation of any other ARRT requirement during this time unless appropriate clinical theory has been delivered and proficiency achieved.
+All students will adhere strictly to this policy as adequate theory has not been provided to support competency participation.

 Students are considered to be in Phase I from entrance into the upper division of the program until completion of the first semester.